 Elektra was a popular character in two ancient Greek tragedies.
 She was the daughter of King Agamemnon and Queen Clytemnestra of Mycenae.
 This beautiful name translates to a woman that is radiant with grace.

 Apollo was a god in Greek mythology, one of the Twelve Olympians, and the son of Zeus and Leto, the twin brother of Artemis.
 He is, among others, considered the god of medicine, archery, music, poetry, and also the sun.
 He is also the god of justice.
 Along with all these, this name is also tied to a significant mission.

 The US Apollo is a NASA space program that sent the first humans to the moon.
 This will be a catching topic to write essays on when your child is of school age.
 With the right educational resource available, they will be able to understand their name and feel proud when writing any school paper.

-Arete translates to grace, and she was a goddess that people connected to many qualities deemed attractive.
+Arete translates to grace and dignity, and she was a goddess that people connected to many qualities deemed attractive.
 Some of those were excellence, courage, and knowledge.
 Arete is also greatly connected to reaching a person’s full potential and is, therefore, an essential quality to the Greeks.